LLM Finetuning with HPO¶

 agg_test_metrics = [

-aggregate_metrics_across_gpus(agent, metric)
+aggregate_metrics_across_gpus(accelerator, metric)

 for metric in test_metrics